davidv171/twitch-cli-menu/README.md

  [x] List information and pick following live streams

- [] Format output to make important information stick out a bit more
+ [] Format output to make important information stick out a bit more -> in the preview or menu window, not the output

  [] Support resetting of oauth key